 Students must maintain satisfactory academic progress to remain in the program and to maintain financial aid eligibility.
-Only courses with a letter grade of B- (2.67) or better count toward degree requirements; a cumulative grade point average of 3.0 is required for graduation.
-Grading in the program is letter grade only; pass/fail grading is not an option.
+Only courses with a letter grade of B- or better count toward degree requirements; a cumulative grade point average of 3.0 is required for graduation.
+Grading in the program for all credit-bearing courses is letter grade only; pass/fail grading is not an option.

-A letter grade of C+ (2.33) or below in any graduate course results in being placed on academic probation.
-A letter grade of C+ or below in two courses results in being dismissed from the graduate program.
+A letter grade of C+ or below in any graduate course results in being placed on academic probation.
+A letter grade of C+ or below in two courses may result in dismissal from the graduate program.
 Under such circumstances, application for readmission may be undertaken after one calendar year has passed.
 To reapply, the student must submit an updated resume, a letter indicating what circumstances have changed, and a plan for successfully completing the program.
 The Program Director reviews the request and responds in writing.